tdesserich/EFA-portfolio/README.md

 1. The sole focus of this branch is to set start working on a customized navbar.
 2. The _navbar.scss file includes some changes to the navbar hamburger button.
 When it responds, it changes to an X.
 3. A few sass variables were also added for company color palette.
+4. An id is added to each major section.
+These will correspond to the href on the navbar allow for navigation throughout.

 ## Current Gulp Tasks
 - `gulp serve` uses browserSync & opens a project in the browser.
 Reloads when you save.